Fine art of Leningrad: 1924–30

 On 21 January 1924 Lenin died.
 On 26 January, by a resolution of the Second Congress of Soviets of the recently formed USSR, Petrograd was renamed Leningrad.
 For the fine arts in the city this event had more than merely formal consequences.
 As early as the summer of 1924 an exhibition was held at the Academy of Arts of competition entries for a monument to Lenin.
 First prize was awarded to a design by the architect Iosif Langbard in a revolutionary romantic style.
 On 7 November 1926, the ninth anniversary of the October Revolution, one of the most famous monuments to the Soviet leader was unveiled on the square by the Finland Railway Station (Lenin on the Armoured Car), sculptor Sergey Evseev, architects Vladimir Shchuko and Vladimir Gelfreykh.
 In 1925 a monument to the assassinated revolutionary V. Volodarsky (created by the sculptors Matvey Manizer and Lina Bleze-Manizer together with the architect Vladimir Vitman) was inaugurated, as was another to the pioneer Russian Marxist Georgy Plekhanov (sculptor Ilya Ginsburg) by the Technological Institute.
 In 1928 a monument to Dmitri Mendeleev, also by Ginsburg, was set up, again near the Technological Institute.
 In 1925 a monument to Lenin by the Leningrad sculptor Vasily Kozlov (from 1919 chairman of the Petrograd committee of sculptors, later professor of the sculpture faculty of the Academy of Arts) was set up in the southern Russian city of Taganrog.
 In 1927 a monument to Lenin by the same sculptor was unveiled in front of the Smolny Institute, which had been the HQ of the October Revolution.
 These works established a sort of canon for subsequent depictions of Lenin in Soviet art.

 The year 1925 was marked by a series of important events for the fine arts in Leningrad.
 The Institute of Artistic Culture (INKhUK) was converted into the State Institute of Artistic Culture (GINKhUK).
 Such prominent figures in "leftist" art as Kazimir Malevich, Vladimir Tatlin and Mikhail Matyushin were recruited to head its experimental workshops.
-That same year П. Pavel Filonov organized his own group – the "Masters of Analytical Art".
+That same year Pavel Filonov organized his own group – the "Masters of Analytical Art".
 Over the course of its existence more than 70 artists participated in its activities (Tatyana Glebova, Boris Gurvich, Sophia Zaklikovskaya, Eugene Kibryck, Pavel Kondratiev, Alise Poret, Andrew Sashin, Мikhail Tsibasov and many others).
 In 1927 and 1928, two exhibitions of the "Masters of Analytical Art" were held, in the House of the Press and the Academy of Arts.